teddyzetterlund/w40k-army-cleaner/README.md

 2. Either:
    - Drag and drop your exported roster file onto the input area
    - Or paste your roster text directly into the input field
-3. Use the toggles in the output area to:
+3. Use the formatting options in the output area to customize your roster:
-   - Show/hide point costs
+   - **Show/Hide Points** - Toggle point costs display
-   - Enable/disable smart formatting (faction-specific unit name formatting)
+   - **Smart Formatting** - Enable faction-specific unit name formatting
+   - **Model Counting** - Show model counts for units
+   - **Consolidate Duplicates** - Combine consecutive duplicate units
+   - **One-Liner Output** - Convert to single line format
+   - **Inline Enhancements** - Move enhancements into unit names
+   - **Hide Header** - Remove army header information
+   - **No Empty Lines** - Remove empty lines between units
+   - **Discord Format** - Wrap output in markdown for Discord
 4. The cleaned roster will appear in the output area
-5. Click the "Copy" button to copy the cleaned roster to your clipboard
+5. Click the "Copy" button or use CMD/CTRL+C to copy the cleaned roster to your clipboard

 ### Smart Formatting